dlt-hub/verified-sources/sources/sql_database/README.md

 ```

 ### **connectorx** backend
-[connectorx]() backend completely skips **sqlalchemy** when reading table rows, in favor of doing that in rust.
-This is (typically) significantly faster than what the other backend do.
+[connectorx](https://sfu-db.github.io/connector-x/intro.html) backend completely skips **sqlalchemy** when reading table rows, in favor of doing that in rust.
+This is claimed to be significantly faster than what the other backends do (but see next chapter).
 With the default settings it will emit **pyarrow** tables, but you can configure it via **backend_kwargs**.

 There are certain limitations when using this backend:
 * it will ignore `chunk_size`. **connectorx** cannot yield data in batches.
 * in many cases it requires a connection string that differs from **sqlalchemy** connection string.
 Use `conn` argument in **backend_kwargs** to set it up.
 * it will convert **decimals** to **doubles** so you'll will loose precision.
-* it uses different database type mappings for each database type. [check here for more details]()
+* it uses different database type mappings for each database type. [check here for more details](https://sfu-db.github.io/connector-x/databases.html)
 * JSON fields (at least those coming from postgres) are double wrapped in strings.
 Here's a transform to be added with `add_map` that will unwrap it:

 ```py
 from sources.sql_database.helpers import unwrap_json_connector_x
 ```

-You can use `detect_precision_hints` to preserve source types in the destination.
+Note: dlt will still use the reflected source database types to create destination tables.
+It is up to the destination to reconcile / parse type differences.
 Please note that you' still lose precision on decimals with default settings.

 ```py
 """Uses unsw_flow dataset (~2mln rows, 25+ columns) to test connectorx speed"""